PayPal: Services

 In November 2009, PayPal partially opened its platform, allowing other services to get access to more APIs and to use its infrastructure in order to enable peer-to-peer online transactions.
 On November 28, 2011, PayPal reported Black Friday brought record mobile engagement, including a 538% increase in global mobile payment volume when compared with Black Friday 2010.
 In 2012, the company launched "PayPal Here", a small business mobile payment system that includes a combination of a free mobile app and a small card-reader that plugs into a smart phone.

 PayPal launched an updated app for iOS and Android in 2013 that expanded its mobile app capabilities by allowing users to search for local shops and restaurants that accept PayPal payments, order ahead at participating venues, and access their PayPal Credit accounts (formerly known as Bill Me Later).

 On October 21, 2020, PayPal announced a new service allowing customers to use cryptocurrencies to shop at 26 million merchants on the network starting in 2021.
-Paypal has been using Paxos Trust to provide the back end infrastructure allowing users to manage and trade cryptocurrencies in accordance to data privacy rules and financial regulations.
-Paxos has been in charge of acquiring the necessary regulatory approvals for Paypal to facilitate cryptocurrency assets.
+PayPal has been using Paxos to provide the back end infrastructure allowing users to manage and trade cryptocurrencies in accordance to data privacy rules and financial regulations.
+Paxos has been in charge of acquiring the necessary regulatory approvals for PayPal to facilitate cryptocurrency assets.
 As part of the announcement, PayPal secured the first conditional cryptocurrency license from the New York State Department of Financial Services, which will allow customers to purchase cryptocurrencies such as bitcoin, Litecoin, Ethereum, and Bitcoin Cash.
 In March 2022, PayPal introduced a flat-fee structure for cryptocurrency transactions under $200; transactions over $200 incur a 1.8% fee for purchases or sales up to $1,000, and 1.5% for any transaction amount greater than $1,000.

 As of 2022, PayPal operates in 202 markets and has 426 million active, registered accounts.
 PayPal allows customers to send, receive, and hold funds in 25 currencies worldwide.

+In December 2025, PayPal applied with the state of Utah and the Federal Deposit Insurance Corporation to form PayPal Bank, intended to provide loans to small businesses.